Ealham/Online_Judge_Solve/README.md

 # Online_Judge_Solve
 Some problems that I solved recently....
-I tried store these problems in categorized way.
+I tried to store these problems in categorized way.